 A popcorn alternative has been high on my list of things to find lately.
 My daughter was recently diagnosed with a corn allergy and it makes snacking very hard.
-Everything she has come to know as normal has changed because of this new found allergy, and now my son has been diagnosed with a corn allergy, too.
+Everything she has come to know as normal has changed because of this new-to-her allergy.

 Because of this, I have been reading and researching every possible way to provide my kids with a snack that tastes like the popcorn that they crave.
-I found two different kinds of popcorn alternative that my kids have really embraced, and I want to share them with you.
+We sample a lot of alternatives but mostly with the same opinion, they don’t taste right.

 It’s not easy to find a popcorn alternative, and the brands often make it cost offensive to purchase products that are pre-made and packaged.
 Sourcing out new products and creating delicious eats for my daughter is what I do well, and I thought I should share what I have found with you.